 The same year Maffeo Barberini, Galileo’s supporter and friend, was elected Pope Urban VIII.
 Galileo felt empowered to begin work on his Dialogues concerning the Two Great World Systems.
 It was published with an imprimatur from Florence (and not Rome) in 1632.
 Shortly afterwards the Inquisition banned its sale, and Galileo was ordered to Rome for trial.
 In 1633 he was condemned.
 There is more about these events and their implications in the final section of this article, Galileo and the Church.

-In 1634, while Galileo was under house arrest, his daughter, Maria Celeste died.
-(Cf. Sobel 1999).
+In 1634, while Galileo was under house arrest, his daughter, Maria Celeste died (cf. Sobel 1999).
 At this time he began work on his final book, Discourses and Mathematical Demonstrations concerning Two New Sciences.
 This book was smuggled out of Italy and published in Holland.
 Galileo died early in 1642.
 Due to his conviction, he was buried obscurely until 1737.

-For most people, in the 17th Century as well as today, Galileo was and is seen as the ‘hero’ of modern science.
+For many people, in the Seventeenth Century as well as today, Galileo was and is seen as the ‘hero’ of modern science.
 Galileo discovered many things: with his telescope, he first saw the moons of Jupiter and the mountains on the Moon; he determined the parabolic path of projectiles and calculated the law of free fall on the basis of experiment.
 He is known for defending and making popular the Copernican system, using the telescope to examine the heavens, inventing the microscope, dropping stones from towers and masts, playing with pendula and clocks, being the first ‘real’ experimental scientist, advocating the relativity of motion, and creating a mathematical physics.
 His major claim to fame probably comes from his trial by the Catholic Inquisition and his purported role as heroic rational, modern man in the subsequent history of the ‘warfare’ between science and religion.
-This is no small set of accomplishments for one 17th Century Italian, who was the son of a court musician and who left the University of Pisa without a degree.
+This is no small set of accomplishments for one 17th-century Italian, who was the son of a court musician and who left the University of Pisa without a degree.

 One of the good things about dealing with such momentous times and people is that they are full of interpretive fecundity.
 Galileo and his work provide one such occasion.
 Since his death in 1642, Galileo has been the subject of manifold interpretations and much controversy.
 The use of Galileo’s work and the invocations of his name make a fascinating history (Segre 1991, Palmerino and Thijssen 2004, Finocchiaro 2005), but this is not our topic here.

 Yet most everyone in this tradition seemed to think the three areas—physics, astronomy and methodology—were somewhat distinct and represented different Galilean endeavors.
-More recent historical research has followed contemporary intellectual fashion and shifted foci bringing new dimensions to our understanding of Galileo by studying his rhetoric (Moss 1993, Feldhay 1998, Spranzi 2004), the power structures of his social milieu (Biagioli 1993, 2006), his personal quest for acknowledgment (Shea and Artigas 2003) and more generally has emphasized the larger social and cultural history, specifically the court and papal culture, in which Galileo functioned (Redondi 1983, Biagioli 1993, 2006).
+More recent historical research has followed contemporary intellectual fashion and shifted foci bringing new dimensions to our understanding of Galileo by studying his rhetoric (Moss 1993, Feldhay 1998, Spranzi 2004), the power structures of his social milieu (Biagioli 1993, 2006), his personal quest for acknowledgment (Shea and Artigas 2003) and more generally has emphasized the larger social and cultural history, specifically the court and papal culture, in which Galileo functioned (Redondi 1983, Biagioli 1993, 2006, Heilbron 2010).

 The philosophical thread that runs through Galileo’s intellectual life is a strong and increasing desire to find a new conception of what constitutes natural philosophy and how natural philosophy ought to be pursued.
 Galileo signals this goal clearly when he leaves Padua in 1611 to return to Florence and the court of the Medici and asks for the title Philosopher as well as Mathematician.
 This was not just a status-affirming request, but also a reflection of his large-scale goal.
 What Galileo accomplished by the end of his life in 1642 was a reasonably articulated replacement for the traditional set of analytical concepts connected with the Aristotelian tradition of natural philosophy.
 He offered, in place of the Aristotelian categories, a set of mechanical concepts that were accepted by most everyone who afterwards developed the ‘new sciences’, and which, in some form or another, became the hallmark of the new philosophy.
 His way of thinking became the way of the scientific revolution (and yes, there was such a ‘revolution’ pace Shapin 1996 and others, cf. selections in Lindberg 1990, Osler 2000.)

-Some scholars might wish to describe what Galileo achieved in psychological terms as an introduction of new mental models (Palmieri 2003) or a new model of intelligibility (Machamer 1998).
-However phrased, Galileo's main move was to de-throne the Aristotelian physical categories of the one celestial (the aether or fifth element) and four terrestrial elements (fire, air, water and earth) and their differential directional natures of motion (circular, and up and down).
+Some scholars might wish to describe what Galileo achieved in psychological terms as an introduction of new mental models (Palmieri 2003) or a new model of intelligibility (Machamer 1998, Adams et al. 2017).
+However phrased, Galileo’s main move was to de-throne the Aristotelian physical categories of the one celestial (the aether or fifth element) and four terrestrial elements (fire, air, water and earth) and their differential directional natures of motion (circular, and up and down).
 In their place he left only one element, corporeal matter, and a different way of describing the properties and motions of matter in terms of the mathematics of the equilibria of proportional relations (Palmieri 2001) that were typified by the Archimedian simple machines—the balance, the inclined plane, the lever, and, he includes, the pendulum (Machamer 1998, Machamer and Hepburn 2004, Palmieri 2008).
 In doing so Galileo changed the acceptable way of talking about matter and its motion, and so ushered in the mechanical tradition that characterizes so much of modern science, even today.
 But this would take more explaining (Dijksterhuis 1950, Machamer et al. 2000, Gaukroger 2009).

-As a main focus underlying Galileo's accomplishments, it is useful to see him as being interested in finding a unified theory of matter, a mathematical theory of the material stuff that constitutes the whole of the cosmos.
-Perhaps he didn't realize that this was his grand goal until the time he actually wrote the Discourses on the Two New Sciences in 1638.
-Despite working on problems of the nature of matter from 1590 onwards, he could not have written his final work much earlier than 1638, certainly not before Starry Messenger of 1610, and actually not before the Dialogues on the Two Chief World Systems of 1632.
+As a main focus underlying Galileo’s accomplishments, it is useful to see him as being interested in finding a unified theory of matter, a mathematical theory of the material stuff that constitutes the whole of the cosmos.
+Perhaps he didn’t realize that this was his grand goal until the time he actually wrote the Discourses on the Two New Sciences in 1638.
+Despite working on problems of the nature of matter from 1590 onwards, he could not have written his final work much earlier than 1638, certainly not before The Starry Messenger of 1610, and actually not before the Dialogues on the Two Chief World Systems of 1632.
 Before 1632, he did not have the theory and evidence he needed to support his claim about unified, singular matter.
-He had thought deeply about the nature of matter before 1610 and had tried to work out how best to describe matter, but the idea of unified matter theory had to wait on the establishment of principles of matter's motion on a moving earth.
+He had thought deeply about the nature of matter before 1610 and had tried to work out how best to describe matter, but the idea of unified matter theory had to wait on the establishment of principles of matter’s motion on a moving earth.
 And this he did not do until the Dialogues.

 Galileo began his critique of Aristotle in the 1590 manuscript, De Motu.
 The first part of this manuscript deals with terrestrial matter and argues that Aristotle’s theory has it wrong.
 For Aristotle, sublunary or terrestrial matter is of four kinds [earth, air, water, and fire] and has two forms, heavy and light, which by nature are different principles of (natural) motion, down and up.
 Galileo, using an Archimedian model of floating bodies and later the balance, argues that there is only one principle of motion, the heavy (gravitas), and that lightness (or levitas) is to be explained by the heavy bodies moving so as to displace or extrude other bits of matter in such a direction that explains why the other bits rise.
 So on his view heaviness (or gravity) is the cause of all natural terrestrial motion.
 But this left him with a problem as to the nature of the heavy, the nature of gravitas?
 In De Motu, he argued that the moving arms of a balance could be used as a model for treating all problems of motion.
 In this model heaviness is the proportionality of weight of one object on one arm of a balance to that of the weight of another body on the other arm of the balance.
 In the context of floating bodies, weight is the ‘weight’ of one body minus weight of the medium.